AmeySharma1/Resume-to-interview-Prep/README.md

 - **Technical & Behavioral Questions**: Specifically tailored questions predicting what interviewers will ask, including their intentions and the best ways to answer them.
 - **Skill Gap Analysis**: Identifies lacking skills with severity levels so you know exactly what to improve.
 - **Custom Preparation Plan**: A structured, day-by-day study and task plan to prepare for the role effectively.

-### 📄 AI Resume Generator
-Struggling to format your resume?
-Our AI does it for you!
-- Generates a **job-optimized, ATS-friendly resume** based on your skills and the required job description.
-- Automatically converts the highly-professional HTML resume into a downloadable **PDF**.
-- Ensures content reads like a real human-written resume to maximize callback rates.

 ### 🔐 Secure User Authentication
 - Robust user sign-up and login utilizing **JSON Web Tokens (JWT)** and **bcrypt**.